netskopeoss/CSPM-AWS-AutoRemediation/README.md

 2. Deploy the AWS-autoremediation-target CloudFormation stack on each of your organization’s accounts, including the Delegated Auto-Remediation account.
 You can deploy it using AWS CloudFormation StackSet or using your own automation tools.

-To deploy it on the individual account:
+To deploy it on the individual target account:

     a.
 In the AWS CloudFormation management console click Create Stack and choose With new resources (standard).
     b.
 Choose Upload a template file and click on Choose file.